markbrennand/force-framework/source/injection/README.md

 #### Checking a Wiring Exists
 Trying to wire a _Type_ into an application for which there is no binding in the registry will throw an exception.
-The _Injection.has()_ methods can be used to check if a binding exists.
+The _Injection.isBound()_ methods can be used to check if a binding exists.

 The _examples/injection/classes/HasWiring_ class shows how to check whether a binding exists before wiring it into an application.